Hyun1A/HLE/README.md

 ## Getting Started
 ### Experiment environment
-OS: Ubuntu 20.04 LTS
+**OS**: Ubuntu 20.04 LTS

-GPU: Geforce RTX 3090
+**GPU**: Geforce RTX 3090 with CUDA 11.1

-To set up the environment for running the code, we provide requirements.txt that can be installed using the command
+To set up the python environment for running the code, we provide requirements.txt that can be installed using the command
 <pre>
 pip install -r requirements.txt
 </pre>